jkbarrerab/projects/CNN_GalClassification/README.md

-# Convolutional Neural Network for galaxy morphological classification
+# Convolutional Neural Network (CNN) for galaxy morphological classification

-In this project we are going to use
+In this project we are going to use CNN to provide the morphological classification of galaxies including in the SDSS survey (Sloan Digital Sky Survey).
+This project make use of the images derived (wwww)[here]